310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}
 {% bubble Chiaki past %}
-Hrmph!
+Hmph!
 How could you say “cute” to your *senior*!?
 You’re so cheeky!
 But I guess you’re complimenting me, so in a sense, thank you!

 Anyway… What’s wrong?
 Are you going to join club activities today?
 Didn’t you say you found a job earlier today, though…?